Barnwell: The NFL's 50 most intriguing people, and why each matters

 42. Rob Gronkowski, TE, Patriots

 Whether this is or is not Gronk's final season in the NFL, the 29-year-old has probably already done enough to earn his place in the Hall of Fame.
-Terrell Davis' arrival in Canton showed that the electorate was willing to honor players with shorter careers, and while Gronkowski hasn't won league MVP, he's the most impactful and dominant tight end we've ever seen.
-Gronkowski has already been named a first-team All-Pro four times, a feat which has cleared the path to induction for each of the 10 eligible skill position players to pull off that trick since 1970.
-Tony Gonzalez, Peyton Manning, and Adrian Peterson will also be first-ballot Hall of Famers when they're eligible for election.
+Terrell Davis' arrival in Canton showed that the electorate is willing to honor players with shorter careers, and while Gronkowski hasn't won league MVP, he's the most impactful and dominant tight end we've ever seen.
+Gronkowski already has been named a first-team All-Pro four times, a feat which has cleared the path to induction for each of the 10 eligible skill position players to pull off that trick since 1970.
+Tony Gonzalez, Peyton Manning and Adrian Peterson also will be first-ballot Hall of Famers when they're eligible for election.
 One more typical season wouldn't hurt Gronkowski's chances, but he has simply been too good to keep out.

 Does Brees still carry value?